Nowfel2k/C/README.md

 C is my favorite language right now!
-My codes are best suited for CodeBlocks IDE.
+CodeBlocks IDE is best suited for my code.